fjorgemota/EmbedPreviewBot/README.md

 ## How to Use

-1. **Add the Bot**: You can use this bot in any Telegram chat where it is added.
+1. **No need to add the Bot**: You can use this bot in literally any Telegram chat, even private ones
 2. **Inline Query**:
    - In any chat, type `@EmbedPreviewBot <URL>` to transform and share a URL.
    - For example: